Excerion/excerion.github.io/blog/_posts/2018-02-14-my-experience-at-FOSDEM.markdown

 As I was reviewing the schedule, I noticed a lot of interesting talks in a room called Collaborative information and CMS applications.
 Many of them were about Wikis.
 I've used MediaWiki and TiddlyWiki as a personal knowledge base in the past, and Wiki software in general interests me.
 So I went to that room and stayed there for the rest of the afternoon.

+The Wiki talks were interesting, but not spectacular.
+The talk about Tiki Wiki did not give an overview of the software, but rather the speaker just gave a walkthrough of him fiddling in the admin panel.
+That isn't something I'd watch for leisure.
+I'd prefer he gave me reasons to use that software package in the first place.

 - Perfectly fine for less technical minded people.